Boyyycardiee/Excel-Sales-Dashboard/README.md

 - Add a written insights/summary section to accompany the raw metrics

 ## Tools Used
-- Microsoft Excel (Power Query, Pivot Tables, Slicers, SUMIF/SUMIFS)
+- Microsoft Excel (Pivot Tables, Slicers, SUMIF/SUMIFS)

 ---
 Completed as part of the TS Academy Excel training program.